11 minute read time

-But, just one category continues to persist over time: email marketing.
-The reason is clear–for ten years in a row, email is the category generating the highest ROI for marketers.
+But just one category continues to perform well year after year: email marketing.
+The reason is clear: For ten years in a row, email generates the highest ROI for marketers.
 For every $1 spent, email marketing generates $38 in ROI and gives marketers the broadest reach of all the channels available to them.
 Despite the plethora of tools available to marketers, email marketing is simply the best bet for business growth.

-In this guide, we’ll share seven reasons why email marketing is a must-have in your digital marketing strategy and also reveal how experts have used email marketing as a core tactic in their digital strategies.
+In this guide, we’ll share seven reasons why email marketing is a must-have in your digital marketing strategy and also reveal how experts use email marketing as a core tactic in their digital strategies.

-As the VentureBeat report illustrated, no marketing category has the longevity of email marketing.
+As the VentureBeat report illustrates, no marketing category has the longevity of email marketing.
 While some marketing trends come and go, email remains the most powerful channel available to the modern marketer.
-This is because:

-If marketers have to choose between adding a subscriber to their email list, or gaining a new Facebook fan, they should go for the email subscriber every time, says Forrester Research.
+If marketers have to choose between adding a subscriber to their email list, or gaining a new Facebook fan, they should go for the email subscriber every time.